Sugar is Sugar By Any Other Name… But Is It Really?

 Why Coconut Sugar?

 We subsequently introduced coconut sugar and agave nectar as an option for sweeteners.
-These are known for being even more healthy than raw cane sugar.
+These are known for being even more healthier option than raw cane sugar and is a good natural source of iron.
 The coconut sugar-based cakes also have a unique agave nectar frosting.

 Coconut sugar is a delicately sweet option when introducing babies to cakes and cookies – it makes a perfect 1st birthday cake!